 It was boring, complicated, and once the only option that we had to execute commands on our PC.

 The same goes for web design.
-In the early years, web design involved a wall of complicated code that only the skilled programmer could understand - until the What You See Is What You Get (WYSIWYG) editor was invented, that is.
+In the early years of the internet, web design involved a wall of complicated code that only the skilled programmer could understand - until the What You See Is What You Get (WYSIWYG) editor was invented, that is.
 Let’s dive in and see what is WYSIWYG and the advantages of it for modern website building.

 What Is WYSIWYG Exactly?

 With a WYSIWYG editor, how your design and content appears on the editing platform is exactly what it will look like in the final version.

 Microsoft Word is a common example that helps to define a WYSIWYG editor.
 You have a blank page with some formatting tools that allow you to add and format words, tables, images, and so forth.
 What you see on the screen is exactly what you see when you print or share the document.
 In other words; it's "what you see is what you get."